TrumanRu/pm2-telegram/README.md

 ### Create bot
 * create a telegram bot with Telegram's BotFather (look at [Telegram documentation](https://core.telegram.org/bots#creating-a-new-bot))
-* get BOT_TOKEN from BotFather answer
+* get BOT_TOKEN from BotFather's answer

 ### Get chat id
 * add the bot to a group if you want to send notifications to a group